Brotherhood of Man Pt. XIII

 Beware of those who talk much of their ‘justice.'” —Nietzsche

 It would be difficult to pinpoint the exact moment when the 2010s alt-right merged completely into basic conservatism.
 It didn’t happen all at once.
 For me, I think the first sign came a few years back, when the tattooed, pot-bellied pastor at a boys’ church activity group I take my youngest son to told the parents (apropos of what, I can’t recall) that “Strong men make good times, good times make weak men,” etc. But there have been lots of little moments like these over the past ten years, Yarvin on Tucker being the most recent.
-Or when The Tim Allen Show parroted the “white people built civilization” trope (which is true, but also pouty and cringe), or when rumors were going around that Steve Bannon was fond of Julius Evola.
+Or when The Tim Allen Show parroted the “white people built civilization” trope (evidence in itself of an exhausted and humiliated kind of zeitgeist), or when rumors were going around that Steve Bannon was fond of Julius Evola.
 And who can forget this Chestertonian slop-gob, which made quite the rounds a few years back:

 It’s always sad when your comedy heroes confess to being humorless.
 The verbiage, the sentiment….
 It’s a perfect illustration of Wilde’s definition of a cynic.
-Note the outrageous abuse of the word “stygian.”
-The Enlightenment was a milestone in the history of consciousness.
+Note the outrageous abuse of the word “stygian”—the Enlightenment was a milestone in the history of consciousness.
 Its assassins are who is lurking in wait, and they’re all so…. tiresome.
-Little do alt-right Twitterers realize, when they skewer the uncouthness of Marjorie Taylor Greene, that they’re looking at their own souls in the mirror.

-In late 2012 I was in college, when I encountered an article on TakiMag.
-Before long, I was reading Jack Donovan, then Radix and Alternative Right.
+In 2012 I was in college when I encountered a John Derbyshire article on TakiMag.
+Before long, I was reading Jack Donovan (lol), then Radix and Alternative Right.
 It was all so heady and subversive.
 At the outset, the alt-right was equal parts Tyler Durden ontology and Tom Buchanan shitshow bombast.
-But the sense of alienation it spoke to was so raw, the venue it emerged in so incompatible with the catharsis of being punched in the face, that before long the alt-right went from skewering puritanism to practicing it.
-The moment of clarity for me came in 2013 when an alt-right page on Facebook shared a Counter Currents article condemning the Kansas City JCC shooter—but purely for tactical reasons, “optics” and the like.
-It wasn’t long before the whole thing became a Nuremberg rally, just another exhibitionist ring-around the fetid altar of full-retard anti-semitism.
+But the sense of alienation it spoke to was so raw, the venue it emerged in so incompatible with the catharsis of being punched in the face, that within a very short while the alt-right went from vital to senile, from skewering puritanism to purity spiraling.
+An old story, I suppose.
+The moment of clarity for me came in 2013 when an alt-right page on Facebook shared a Counter Currents article condemning the Kansas City JCC shooter—for purely tactical reasons, “optics” and the like.
+At that point I dropped any notion of ingratiating myself.
+Leftists will resent anyone for not being fat, sick, and nearly dead, but right-wingers can only resent Jews.

 When one reflects how necessary it is to the great majority that there be regulations to restrain them from without and hold them fast, and to what extent control, or, in a higher sense, slavery, is the one and only condition which makes for the well-being of the weak-willed man, and especially woman, then one at once understands conviction and ‘faith.’
 To the man with convictions they are his backbone.
 To avoid seeing many things, to be impartial about nothing, to be a party man through and through, to estimate all values strictly and infallibly—these are conditions necessary to the existence of such a man.
 But by the same token they are antagonists of the truthful man—of the truth….
 The believer is not free to answer the question, ‘true’ or ‘false,’ according to the dictates of his own conscience: integrity on this point would work his instant downfall.
 The pathological limitations of his vision turn the man of convictions into a fanatic—Savonarola, Luther, Rousseau, Robespierre, Saint-Simon—these types stand in opposition to the strong, emancipated spirit.
 But the grandiose attitudes of these sick intellects, these intellectual epileptics, are of influence upon the great masses—fanatics are picturesque, and mankind prefers observing poses to listening to reasons.